-Students' self-determination, which plays a critical role in both in-school and post-school outcomes (Mazzotti et al., 2021; Rowe et al., 2021), may be particularly important for secondary school English learners (ELs)1 with disabilities.
-These students are at the intersection of two widely studied groups-ELs and students with disabilities-both with historically poor educational access and academic outcomes (Newman, Wagner, Huang et al., 2011; Slama, 2012).
+Students' self-determination, which plays a critical role in both in-school and postschool outcomes (Mazzotti et al., 2021; Rowe et al., 2021), may be particularly important for secondary school English learners (ELs; see Note 1) with disabilities.
+These students are at the intersection of two widely studied groups-ELs and students with disabilitiesboth with historically poor educational access and academic outcomes (Newman, Wagner, Huang et al., 2011; Slama, 2012).
 Opportunities to learn have been limited for both groups.
 In addition to the historical marginalization that prevented both ELs and students with disabilities from being served in general education classrooms, the accurate assessment of disability for ELs is an ongoing challenge (Klingner & Eppolito, 2014).
-Both groups also experience shortages of licensed teachers (Sutcher et al., 2019), and, for ELs with disabilities in particular, the majority attend under resourced schools (Trainor et al., 2019).
-It is in this context that ELs with and without disabilities have consistently scored far lower than their peers on the National Assessment of Educational Progress (NEAP) reading and math assessments (U.S Department of Education, 2019).
+Both groups also experience shortages of licensed teachers (Sutcher et al., 2019) and, for ELs with disabilities in particular, the majority attend underresourced schools (Trainor et al., 2019).
+It is in this context that ELs with and without disabilities have consistently scored far lower than their peers on the National Assessment of Educational Progress (NEAP) reading and math assessments (U.S. Department of Education, 2019).
 Postschool outcomes also are problematic, with ELs with disabilities being significantly less likely than other young adults to have been employed at some point since high school or to have ever enrolled in a 2- or 4-year college or university (Newman, Wagner, Knokey et al., 2011; Trainor et al., 2016).

-A constellation of additional causes likely contribute to the academic struggles and diminished high school and post-school outcomes for ELs with disabilities (Burr et al., 2015).
+A constellation of additional causes likely contribute to the academic struggles and diminished high school and postschool outcomes for ELs with disabilities (Burr et al., 2015).
 These dually identified students are disproportionately likely to face barriers associated with race-, class-, and linguistic-based historical marginalization and discrimination that are particularly relevant to self-determination.
 For example, ELs with disabilities who express goals in formal transition planning meetings have encountered teacher biases and experienced a lack of culturally responsive opportunities to express self-determination (Povenmire-Kirk et al., 2010).
-Few school districts report implementing research-based practices recommended for transition planning with ELs with disabilities, particularly culturally responsive practices focused on improving student self-determination in transition planning (Gothberg et al., 2019).
-Yet, culturally relevant pedagogy is an initial step in fostering postschool transitions, invoking perceptions and experiences about adulthood and disability across diverse families (Harry et al., 2005).
-Reflecting these issues, the current study's purpose was to examine the self-determination of secondary school ELs with disabilities, based on secondary analysis of the most recent national study of students with disabilities, the National Longitudinal Transition Study 2012 (NLTS 2012).
+Few school districts report implementing research-based practices recommended for transition planning with ELs with disabilities, particularly culturally responsive practices focused on improving student selfdetermination in transition planning (Gothberg et al., 2019).
+Yet, culturally relevant pedagogy is an initial step in fostering postschool transitions, invoking perceptions and experiences about adulthood and disability across diverse families (Harry et al., 1999).
+Reflecting these issues, the current